kren-jhr/TriparcApplication/README.md

 * Activities list can be empty, in which case total cost will be 0.

 * Error handling added for the POST flow.

+* Users may have multiple trips happening during overlapping intervals.

+* Because costs are represented by decimal, I'm going to limit decimal places to two.